Updated: Jan 1

 Also about that whole “risking life” thing.
 It is true that certain segments like special operators, army infantry, and marines “risk their lives.”
 But anyone with an ounce of honesty will admit that in modern warfare, since the 1980s – Navy and Air Force are safer than cops in Detroit and workers at the Pentagon.

 At last count, I found about one million boots that went through Afghanistan and Iraq in ten years of war.
 There were something like 200 Navy casualties, half of which were accidental (i.e. car accidents).
-Ten naval deaths per year in a theater of war is a proud achievement for the masterminds of the US military – strategos, engineers, policy, analysts, medical personnel, logistics.
+Ten hostile-action naval deaths per year in a theater of war is a proud achievement for the masterminds of the US military – strategos, engineers, policy, analysts, medical personnel, and logistics.
 Such a safe profession for warriors of the Navy and Air Force would have been unimaginable to my grandparents in WW2.

 In summary, for readers of Alvarism who seek the truth above all else – American voters should be very proud of two facts – our soldiers are well compensated and safer from casualties by leaps and bounds in the history of warfare and juxtaposed to our foes.

 If we want to help soldiers with a real problem, we need to find a way to replace the socialized medical system that serves our veterans.
-Like our government-coerced semi-private system, the the VA is prone to waste, fraud, triage, waiting lists, degraded conditions, and outcomes that are shameful.
+Like our government-coerced semi-private system, the VA is prone to waste, fraud, triage, waiting lists, degraded conditions, and outcomes that are shameful.
 If we make medical providers compete and get paid for results rather than showing up, we’ll start to see something incredible with our medical system, including the VA.

 The absurd entertainment industry mocked in this meme, is another story.
-Ideally, wealthy entertainers would donate generous amounts of money to companies like Alvarism to help change the world for the better.
+Ideally, wealthy sports entertainers would donate generous amounts of money to companies like Alvarism to help change the world for the better.
 Abusing their influence for activism that they can’t even justify in a debate is the height of arrogance and shame.